 It was an Olympics to remember with the likes of Romania’s Nadia Comaneci, Sugar Ray Leonard and Bruce Jenner all winning Gold medals.
 Tensions were high though as the murder of 11 Israeli athletes at the Munich Games in 1972 was still fresh on everyone’s minds.
 Another young diver, a 16 year old American named Greg Louganis had made a name for himself by winning Silver.
 Scott Cranham, a diver from the Canadian team enlisted Louganis help to get the Soviet Team out of their rooms and into the cafeteria for a going away luncheon.
-In the midst of emotional goodbyes to new Olympic friendships, Sergei and Scott silently slipped away.
+In the midst of emotional hugs & goodbyes to new Olympic friendships, Sergei and Scott silently slipped away.
 They ran downstairs to a Canadian office where athletes could seek asylum.
-There the exhilarated yet frightened boy declared he wished to defect to Canada!
+There the exhilarated yet frightened boy declared “I wish to defect to Canada!”

-He wanted to be FREE, free to travel, free to love who he chooses, free to live as he wished.
+He wanted to be FREE, free to travel, free to love who he chooses, free to live as he wished!

-With wavy blond hair and teen age good looks, the affable young boy instantly became a darling of the press.
-The Canadian team helped him retain two local lawyers to obtain a visa extension and official entry into Canada.
+With wavy blond hair and teenage good looks, the affable young boy instantly became a darling of the press.
+The Canadian team helped him retain 2 local lawyers to obtain a visa extension and official entry into Canada.
 They smuggled Sergei out of Montreal and into Toronto.
 He stayed on Lake Muskoka at the summer house of a sympathetic Toronto businessman, John Fleming.
-The Soviets launched an angry propaganda campaign, his coach shouting that the US and Canada were drugging and brainwashing Soviet athletes to defect!
-The Soviet Consul declared this a kidnapping, and his lawyers criminals, since all Sergei truly wanted to do was return to his loving family in Russia.
-Threats were made that all sporting relations would be cut off between Canada and the USSR, including their beloved ice hockey.
+The Soviets launched an angry propaganda campaign, his coaches shouting that “The United States and Canada are drugging and brainwashing Soviet athletes to defect!”
+The Soviet Consul declared this a kidnapping, and his lawyers criminals, since all young Sergei truly wanted to do was return to his loving family in Russia.
+Threats were made that all sporting relations would be cut off between Canada and the USSR, including their beloved Ice Hockey.
 Canadian Prime Minister Trudeau entered the mix stating the decision to return or stay was up to the boy.
 The Soviets were allowed one supervised opportunity to convince him.
-They claimed later that he was pale with vacant, dilated eyes, repeating the word ‘Freedom’ like a robot.
+They claimed later that he was pale with vacant, dilated eyes, repeating the word ‘Freedom, Freedom’ like a programmed robot.

-Here is where the wrinkle of romance entered the mix.
+Here is where the Wrinkle of Romance entered the mix.
 Sergei told his fellow athletes he had begun falling in love with a female American diver named Carol Lindner.
 The complicating factor – she was the daughter of the wealthy family that owned the Cincinnati Enquirer and Thriftway supermarkets.
 Sergei and Carol had met earlier that year when he came to Fort Lauderdale for an international diving meet.
 They rekindled their relationship when they met again at the Montreal Olympic Pool, meeting for several discrete rendezvous.
-Her father released a stern statement saying their relationship was strictly casual and they NEVER discussed defection.
-At her father’s insistence, sCarol wrote Sergei a letter, urging him not to stay due to any feelings for her.
-His team mates were forced by their coaches into sending him messages, reminding him of his aged and ailing grandmother in the USSR.
+Her father released a stern statement saying their relationship was Strictly Casual and they NEVER discussed defection.
+At her father’s insistence, Carol wrote Sergei a letter, urging him not to stay due to any feelings for her.
+His Soviet team mates were forced by their coaches into sending him messages, reminding him of his aged and ailing grandmother in the USSR.

 Separated from Carol, what was he to do?
-What would you have done?
-Stay for love?
-Return to family?
+What would YOU have done?
+Stay for Love?
+Return to Family?